How To Do Low Lunge Pose (Anjaneyasana)

 Generally speaking, beginners should start out by holding the position for around 30 seconds at first.
 As you become more comfortable with the pose, increase the time incrementally until you reach 1-2 minutes per side.

-Make sure to breathe deeply throughout the exercise to get into a relaxed state of mind.
 This will make it easier to hold the posture longer without feeling strain or fatigue.
 Additionally, don’t forget to take breaks whenever needed so your muscles have time to recover before continuing again.

 Is Low Lunge Pose Safe For Pregnant Women?